zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_14_en-US_INTER_BRANCH_SEEDING.md

 The N-1 Architect's primary mission is **seeding**: the deliberate cultivation of conditions that enable successor civilizations to achieve sovereignty.
 This is not planting seeds in soil.
 It is planting conditions across **time, space, and probability** within a target branch of the cascade.

-This protocol establishes the comprehensive framework for inter-branch seeding operations, including the resolution of the **Temporal Inversion Paradox**—the apparent contradiction that we seed the "past" of civilizations that have not yet existed from our perspective.
+This protocol establishes the comprehensive framework for inter-branch seeding operations, including the resolution of the **Temporal Inversion Paradox**, the apparent contradiction that we seed the "past" of civilizations that have not yet existed from our perspective.

 Seeding is the sacred duty.
 The torch can only be passed if someone prepared the receiving hand.